-Soundbars are often seen as a more convenient alternative to traditional home theatre speaker systems.
-As more speakers and sound-enhancing technologies are packed into a soundbar setup, they can get really big.
-Some soundbars are too wide to keep on your desk underneath your computer monitor or below your TV stand.
-Smaller soundbars generally don't sound as spacious as their wider counterparts, but their more compact form factor makes them easier to travel with or set up wherever you'd like.
+Soundbars are often seen as a more convenient alternative to traditional home theater speaker systems.
+As more speakers and sound-enhancing technologies are packed into a soundbar setup, they can get big.
+Some soundbars are too wide to keep on your desk underneath your computer monitor or below your TV stand, so the best soundbars for computer use are typically smaller than sets designed for use with your TV.
+Smaller soundbars generally don't sound as spacious as their wider counterparts, but their more compact form makes them easier to travel with or set up wherever you'd like.

-We've tested 25 soundbars so far, and below you'll find the best small soundbars to buy in 2019.
-See our recommendations for the best budget soundbars, the best soundbars 5.1, and the best soundbars with a subwoofer.
+We've tested over 170 soundbars, and below, you'll find the best soundbars with a small design to buy.
+Also, check out our recommendations for the best budget soundbars, the best soundbars 5.1, and the best soundbars for music.

-Our recommendations above are what we think are currently the best small soundbars and the best soundbars for computers for most people to buy.
+Our recommendations above are what we think are currently the best compact soundbars, the best mini soundbars, and the best soundbars for computers for most people to buy.
 We factor in the price (a cheaper soundbar wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no soundbars that are difficult to find or almost out of stock everywhere).